AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 S2     |   7 inches   | No          |Tablet
 A2     |   8 inches   | Yes         |Tablet

 Intuitively, the ‘screen size’ feature does not have an easy binary decision since in this dataset we have phones that are 6 and 7 inches and we have tablets that are also 7 or 8 inches.
 On the other hand, ‘makes calls’ feature is more regular, **all** phones ‘make calls’ while **most** tablets do not ‘make calls’.
-This suggests that if we were to make decisions about a devise class being a phone or a tablet, we should first look at the ‘makes calls’ attribute and if it is ‘no’ then it is a ‘tablet’ if it is ‘yes’ then it is most likely a ‘phone’.
+This suggests that if we were to make decisions about a device class being a phone or a tablet, we should first look at the ‘makes calls’ attribute and if it is ‘no’ then it is a ‘tablet’ if it is ‘yes’ then it is most likely a ‘phone’.
 In this second instance we would then need to check its ‘screen size’ if it is = 8 then it is a tablet, if it is not then it is a phone.

 So how we can create an algorithm that does this type of decisions for us?
 We need an algorithm that can strategically pick the more promising features first and then develop the tree based on that.
 The algorithm that we will talk about is called CART (Classification and Regression Tree) and we will show it in action in the following steps.